Gerhard Schröder: Early life and education

-Schröder was born in Blomberg, Lippe, in Nazi Germany.
+Schröder was born in Blomberg, Lippe, in Germany.
 His father, Fritz Schröder, a lance corporal in the Wehrmacht, was killed in action in World War II in Romania on 4 October 1944, almost six months after Gerhard's birth.
 His mother, Erika (née Vosseler), worked as an agricultural labourer to support herself and her two sons.

 After the war, the area where Schröder lived became part of West Germany.
 He completed an apprenticeship in retail sales in a Lemgo hardware shop from 1958 to 1961 and subsequently worked in a Lage retail shop and after that as an unskilled construction worker and a sales clerk in Göttingen while studying at night school for a general qualification for university entrance (Abitur).
 He did not have to do military service because his father had died in the war.
 In 1966, Schröder secured entrance to a university, passing the Abitur exam at Westfalen-Kolleg, Bielefeld.
 From 1966 to 1971, he studied law at the University of Göttingen.

 In 1976, Schröder passed his second law examination, and he subsequently worked as a lawyer until 1990.
 Among his more controversial cases, Schröder helped Horst Mahler, a founding member of the Baader-Meinhof terrorist group, to secure both an early release from prison and permission to practice law again in Germany.